EnigmaCurry/d.rymcg.tech/traefik/README.md

    access the Traefik API and dashboard.
 If you ran `make config` this would be filled in for you, simply by answering the questions.

+In order to provide easier routing between each docker-compose project, static IP addresses and subnets are configured for Traefik.
+You should configure all of these networks even if you're not planning on using them all yet.

+ * `TRAEFIK_PROXY_SUBNET` - Choose a unique network subnet for the main `traefik-proxy` network, eg. `172.13.0.0/16` and choose a specific IP address `TRAEFIK_PROXY_SUBNET_IP`, eg. `172.13.0.3`.
+Most applications that will be exposed to the internet will be connected to the `traefik-proxy` subnet.
+ * `TRAEFIK_WIREGUARD_SUBNET` - Choose a unique network subnet for the `traefik-wireguard` network, eg. `172.15.0.0/16` and choose a specific IP address `TRAEFIK_PROXY_SUBNET_IP`, eg. `172.15.0.3`.
+This subnet is used for connecting the [wireguard](../wireguard) server to Traefik.
+ * `TRAEFIK_MAIL_SUBNET` - Choose a unique network subnet for the `traefik-mail` network, eg. `172.16.0.0/16` and choose a specific IP address `TRAEFIK_PROXY_SUBNET_IP`, eg. `172.16.0.1`.
+The mail subnet is for exclusive use by the (optional) [mailu](../mailu) suite.

+In general, you can just use all of the default values suggested by `make config`, assuming that the suggested subnets are not used by anything else.

 One of the questions `make config` will ask you is if you would like to save `passwords.json` into this same directory.
 This file is not created by default, but only if you answer yes to this question. `passwords.json` will store the